tmswfrk/bicycle-water-cooler/content/blog/20200801_Traveling_with_Bike_Part_02.md

 date: 2020-08-01T17:04:58-07:00
 subtitle: "The next horizon when it comes to traveling with your bike"
 description: "How do you travel internationally with a bicycle?
 With some careful planning and some basic knowledge, bringing your bike with you on an airplane is easy."
-featured: "2020/08/bikeboxalan_packedup.jpg"
+image: "/img/2020/08/bikeboxalan_packedup.jpg"
-featuredalt: "Bike packed into a BikeBoxAlan bike box ready for intercontinental travel to Europe.
+imagealt: "Bike packed into a BikeBoxAlan bike box ready for intercontinental travel to Europe.
 Image contains: BikeBoxAlan bike box, packed bicycle, stickers, American flag, Mavic logo"
-categories: ["Travel", "Mechanical Knowledge"]
+categories: ["Travel"]
-tags: ["Plane Travel", "Multiple Bikes", "BikeBoxAlan"]
+tags: ["Plane Travel", "BikeBoxAlan"]
 keywords: ["Traveling with you bicycle on a plane", "airline liability and bike boxes", "tips and tricks when packing a bicycle into a case", "recommended bike boxes"]
 draft: false
 ---